Undergraduate Course

 Discover how our world has developed, how ideas spread, how states rise and fall, and how ordinary people can change the world.

-From Ancient Rome to Soviet Russia, delve into the history of a huge range of periods and places.
+From the Viking age to Soviet Russia, delve into the history of a huge range of periods and places.
 Explore the answers to historical questions great and small in the heart of a city with a fascinating past.

 York campus